sngjuk/argparse-to-class/README.md

 # Argparse_to_class for Jupyter execution

-Simple argparse module to class formation transformation script for jupyter notebook users. (argv argument passing problem) You can just copy and paste to substitue argparse codes.
+Simple argparse transform to class format for Jupyter notebook users. (due to Jupyter argv argument passing problem) You can just copy and paste to substitue your argparse codes.

 Usage : python arg2cls.py [target.py] [target2.py(optional)] ...